yuewuo/fusion-blossom/tutorial/src/demo/example-qec-codes.md

 ## Print Minimum-Weight Parity Subgraph (MWPS)

-For definition of MWPM, please see [Problem Definition Chapter](../problem_definition.md).
+For definition of MWPS, please see [Problem Definition Chapter](../problem_definition.md).
-The function `subgraph()` takes an optional visualizer object for visualization of the subgraph.
+The function `subgraph()` takes an optional visualizer object for visualization of the parity subgraph.

 ```python
 subgraph = solver.subgraph(visualizer)